rectorphp/getrector-com/resources/blog/posts/2026/2026-02-07-upgrade-to-phpunit-125-in-7-diffs.md

 <br>

 We could use it on every case above, yes.
-But that would prevent us from obvious fixes and push the technical debt deeper under the rug with whole under our apparment.
+But that would prevent us from obvious fixes and push the technical debt deeper under the rug with a hole under our apartment.

 <br>

-## 6. Cover Vendor `*TestCase` and Data Providers
+## 6. Cover vendor `*TestCase` classes and data providers

-There are 2 more case where the `#[AllowMockObjectsWithoutExpectations]` attribute is needed and makes sense.
+There are two more cases where the `#[AllowMockObjectsWithoutExpectations]` attribute is needed and makes sense.

 <br>